 How can I qualify for financial aid?Click to Open

-The MSE Department has some scholarship funds that will be dispersed on a competitive basis.
+- The MSE Department has some scholarships that will be dispersed on a competitive basis.

 Can I get a Teaching Assistantship in MS&E?Click to Open